-In this section you will find an overview of the adjudication process step by step from service of the notice of adjudication to the determination.
+Learn more about the adjudication process with this step by step guide from service of the notice of adjudication to the determination.

 The first and most important step in the proceeding is service by the claimant of the notice of adjudication.
 Adjudication is initiated by a claimant serving written notice of the claimant’s intention to refer a dispute to adjudication on the other party or parties to the construction contract, and the owner of the construction site if a determination of an owner’s liability is sought under section 30(a) of the Construction Contracts Act (the Act) and approval of a charging order is sought under section 30(b) of the Act.